 2. HDMI connection

-A second option is connecting your camera to a capture card.
-Before 2020 made all of us more concerned about webcam software, this method was the number-one way live streamers turned DSLRs into webcams.
+A second option is connecting your camera to a capture card via an HDMI cable.
 A capture card takes the video your DSLR records and converts it for digital streaming.

 3. Broadcast software